Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 1) What should I avoid after rhinoplasty?

-After rhinoplasty, you should avoid strenuous activities, wearing glasses, smoking, touching or applying pressure on the nose, and blowing the nose.
+The most important things you should avoid during the nose job recovery include strenuous activities, wearing glasses, smoking, touching or applying pressure on the nose, and blowing the nose.

 2) Can I travel by plane after rhinoplasty?

-According to many rhinoplasty surgeons, travelling by airplane is forbidden for at least one week after rhinoplasty because the air pressure may cause high blood pressure and nosebleed.
+According to many rhinoplasty surgeons, traveling by airplane is forbidden for at least one week after rhinoplasty because the air pressure may cause high blood pressure and nosebleeds.

 3) How long does bruising last after rhinoplasty?